 Wed Sep 10 2008

-Under Rich Earth is a documentary film that chronicles the fight of the farming community against foreign prospectors who want to mine copper in the valley.
+Under Rich Earth (2008) is a gripping documentary that follows the struggle of an Ecuadorian farming community as they defend their land from foreign mining companies seeking to extract copper from their valley.

 FamilyFantasy